American theater of World War II: Aleutian Islands campaign

 Before Operation MI could be carried out, the Japanese decided to take the Aleutian Islands.
 On June 3–4, 1942, Japanese planes from two light carriers and struck the U.S. against the city of Unalaska, Alaska, at Dutch Harbor in the Aleutian Islands.
 Originally, the Japanese planned to attack Dutch Harbor simultaneously with its attack on Midway, but the Midway attack was delayed by one day.
 The attack only did moderate damage on Dutch Harbor, but 43 Americans were killed and 50 others wounded in the attack.

 On June 6, two days after the bombing of Dutch Harbor, 500 Japanese marines landed on Kiska, one of the Aleutian Islands of Alaska.
 Upon landing, they killed two and captured eight United States Navy officers, then seized control of American soil for the first time.
 The next day, a total of 1,140 Japanese infantrymen landed on Attu via Holtz Bay, eventually reaching Massacre Bay and Chichagof Harbor.
-Attu's population at the time consisted of 45 Alaska Native Aleuts, and two white Americans – Charles Foster Jones, a 60-year-old ham radio operator and weather observer, and his 62-year-old wife Etta, a teacher and nurse.
-The Japanese killed Charles Jones after interrogating him, while Etta Jones and the Aleut population were sent to Japan, where 16 of the Aleuts died and Etta survived the war.
+Attu's population at the time consisted of 45 Alaska Native Aleuts and two white Americans – Charles Foster Jones, a 60-year-old ham radio operator and weather observer, and his 62-year-old wife Etta, a teacher and nurse.
+The Japanese killed Charles Jones after interrogating him, while Etta Jones and the Aleut population were sent to Japan, where 16 of the Aleuts died, and Etta survived the war.

 A year after Japan's occupation of Kiska and Attu, U.S. troops invaded Attu on May 11, 1943 and successfully retook the island after three weeks of fighting, killing 2,351 Japanese combatants and taking only 28 as prisoners of war at the cost of 549 lives.
-Three months later on August 15, U.S. and Canadian forces landed on Kiska expecting the same resistance like Attu; they later found the entire island empty, as most of the Japanese forces secretly evacuated weeks before the landing.
-In spite of enemy absence on the island, over 313 Allied casualties were sustained nonetheless through car accidents, booby traps, land mines, and friendly fire, in which 28 Americans and four Canadians were killed in the exchange of fire between the two forces.
+Three months later, on August 15, U.S. and Canadian forces landed on Kiska expecting the same resistance as at Attu; they later found the entire island empty, as most of the Japanese forces secretly evacuated weeks before the landing.
+Despite enemy absence on the island, over 313 Allied casualties were sustained nonetheless through car accidents, booby traps, land mines, and friendly fire, in which 28 Americans and four Canadians were killed in the exchange of fire between the two forces.

 Submarine operations

 Several ships were torpedoed within sight of West Coast Californian cities such as Los Angeles, Santa Barbara, San Diego, and Santa Monica.
-During 1941 and 1942, more than 10 Japanese submarines operated in the West Coast and Baja California.
-They attacked American, Canadian, and Mexican ships, successfully sinking over 10 vessels including the Soviet Navy submarine L-16 on October 11, 1942.
+During 1941 and 1942, more than 10 Japanese submarines operated on the West Coast and Baja California.
+They attacked American, Canadian, and Mexican ships, successfully sinking over 10 vessels, including the Soviet Navy submarine L-16 on October 11, 1942.